srgrr/emoji-bot/README.md

 # emoji-bot

-A telegram bot which makes emoji-art from a given image (see the example below, meow!).
+A telegram bot which makes emoji-art from a given image (see the example below).
 The original idea and implementation is from @JfonS.
 This repo was originally a fork from JfonS/emogi-bot.

 This implementation works in O(n^2 + (n^2 / d^2) log m ) when applying the grid pattern by searching the closest emoji in a KD-Tree instead of a list.